Towards Open Diversity-Aware Social Interactions: Diversity as an Instrumental Value that Supports Fundamental Values

 Our rationale follows the assumption that diversity is not an end, but a means; it has instrumental rather than intrinsic value \cite{Zimmerman.2019}.
 In the same way that diversity may promote the value of inclusiveness, it may also, if abused, demote the value of protection.
 This relates to the classic discussion in content moderation: the need to balance the freedom of speech (as promoted in liberal democracies) and the prevention of hate speech and violence \cite{Gillespie.2018,Brown.26February2021}.
 On the one hand, public discourse should include as many perspectives as possible.
 On the other hand, public discourse should be free from abusive communication (such as racist, sexist, and antisemitic attacks) and protect minority positions.

-Values like inclusiveness and protection are of a more fundamental nature vis \`{a} vis diversity \cite{Helm.2022}, and they ought to be promoted for their own sake, even at the expense of diversity.
+Values like inclusiveness and protection are of a more fundamental nature vis \`{a} vis diversity \cite{Helm.23.09.2021,Helm.2022}, and they ought to be promoted for their own sake, even at the expense of diversity.
 Think of a request about a topic that is associated with stigma (e.g., mental health problems), where an individual may risk social exclusion just for seeking support \cite{Goffman.1990}.
 Somewhat counter-intuitively, restricting the diversity of the respondents ends up enhancing the individual’s access to a diverse section of the social search space, by protecting them from hurtful and derogatory comments, and by creating a safe space within which to seek support.
 Accordingly, our platform implements algorithms and offers interface functionalities to interact anonymously and to restrict the respondent pool.
-At the same time, transparency is essential to enable individual control over personal data and to trust in the potential of a diversity-aware platform like WeNet \cite{schelenz2024transparency}.